 Cragar SS rims, hood pins, and side pipe exhaust.
 Bonus points for rear air shocks to raise the rear end and brightly painted drum brakes.
 These may have been the “period correct” aftermarket pieces I dreamed about adding to my fantasy 1969 Firebird convertible I lusted for in High School, but now they just look out of place.
-Add those to the dated purple color scheme of a 400-powered Trans Am tribute just listed overnight here on Craigslist in Harrisburg, Pennsylvania with an asking price of $18,000.
-That ask is $4,000 higher than the Hagerty Insurance Online Valuation Tool’s current #4 “Fair” (Daily Driver) estimate of $14,000.
-Similarly, the Collector Car Market Review Online Tool confirms the asking price falls between their current #3 “Good” appraisal of $17,000 and their #2 “Very Good” estimate of $25,000 If you are serious about buying this Firebird, you can start the conversation by texting Bill at (717) 856-2603.
+Add those to the dated purple color scheme of a 400-powered Trans Am tribute listed recently here on Craigslist in Harrisburg, Pennsylvania with a revised asking price of $16,500, which is down from the original ask of $18,000.
+That ask is $1,500 higher than the Hagerty Insurance Online Valuation Tool’s current #4 “Fair” (Daily Driver) estimate of $14,000.
+Similarly, the Collector Car Market Review Online Tool confirms the asking price falls just below their current #3 “Good” appraisal of $17,000 and their #2 “Very Good” estimate of $25,000 If you are serious about buying this Firebird, you can start the conversation by texting Bill at (717) 856-2603.
 When you do, please remember to mention you saw his Firebird ragtop featured here on GuysWithRides.com

 In the mid-sixties, Pontiac management wanted to build their own two-seat sports car based on their Banshee concept.
 Fearing such a car would cannibalize Corvette sales, GM management did not approve the project.
 As a consolidation prize, GM brass approved Pontiac building their own version of the Camaro and thus the Firebird was born.
 While the first-generation Firebird shared the Camaro’s “coke bottle” styling, Pontiac designers integrated the car’s bumpers into the design of the front end, giving it a more streamlined look than the Camaro.
 The Firebird’s rear “slit” taillights were inspired by the 1966–1967 Pontiac GTO.
 Both a two-door hardtop and a convertible were offered through the 1969 model year.